Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB412', 'How to ensure that a Fast Tab is expanded and scrolled into view in Dynamics AX')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB412.aspx">KB412</a> How to ensure that a Fast Tab is expanded and scrolled into view in Dynamics AX

-Many views in Dynamics AX have several collapsible panes: General, Addresses, Contact information, etc. They are also known as Fast Tabs.
-Learn how to ensure that a Fast Tab is expanded and scrolled into view before entering data into the fields in this tab.
+Many views in Dynamics AX have several collapsible panes: General, Addresses, Contact information, etc. They are also known as Fast Tabs.В  Learn how to ensure that a Fast Tab is expanded and scrolled into view before entering data into the fields in this tab.
 Requires Rapise 5.7+

 ### <a onclick="return RegisterKbClick('KB411', 'If recording of actions in Dynamics AX or Dynamics NAV does not work')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB411.aspx">KB411</a> If recording of actions in Dynamics AX or Dynamics NAV does not work